 At LSM, we like to take every opportunity to create memorable, tangible learning experiences through the year including field trips, dramatic plays, talent shows, parent presentations and environmental projects.

 Young children develop language and vocabulary skills at a rate faster than any other time of their life.
 Language development includes speaking, development of vocabulary, expression of thoughts, recognition of letters, discrimination of shapes, sequencing, moving left to right and top to bottom.
 Language studies include preparation of the muscles to hold a pencil, preparation of the hand to trace outlines, and the ability to control the pressure when using a pencil.
 Skills including the use of sandpaper letters, letter sounds, classified pictures, mystery words, blends and digraphs, long vowel patterns, and commercial books are developed in this area.
 Story reading and group songs develop listening skills and self-confidence with verbal expressions.
-Students are encouraged to use their ever-expanding vocabulary and language in small group discussions, large group sharing, and interaction with peers.
+Children are encouraged to use their ever-expanding vocabulary and language in small group discussions, large group sharing, and interaction with peers.

 French is an integral part of the LSM Curriculum.
 We believe the advantages and benefits of learning multiple languages at an early age are extremely valuable and continue long into adulthood.
 The brain automatically compartmentalizes each language correctly so young children have the ability to learn many languages without getting them confused.
-Through learning different languages at a young age, students develop a life-long love of communicating with others.
+Through learning different languages at a young age, children develop a life-long love of communicating with others.

-- Casa Program: French learning is advanced and corresponds to our monthly Science themes.
+- CASA Program: French learning is advanced and corresponds to our monthly Science themes.

-Music & Art
+Music and Art

 Our outdoor play areas are a rich natural environment for learning and play; children can run and climb and slide, they can find a quiet place for daydreaming and watching clouds, or they can enjoy making sand castles with their friends in our extensive sand areas.

 Another important focus of our dynamic program is the integration of technology as a valuable educational tool.
-At LSM, technology is used as part of our students' daily learning, preparing assessments, differentiating instruction, and communication.
+At LSM, technology is used as part of our children's daily learning, preparing assessments, differentiating instruction, and communication.